CrazyCoder613/awesome-vue/README.md

  - [vue-draggableCal](https://github.com/liloow/vue-draggableCal) - Not your ordinary datepicker.
 A Vuejs draggable date selector with a fresh responsive design, mobile ready and 0 dependencies, 17kb gzipped
  - [vue-material-year-calendar](https://github.com/nono1526/vue-material-year-calendar) -  A full year (12 months on a page) calendar for Vue2.
 Uses dayjs.
  - [vuelendar](https://github.com/codesthq/vuelendar) - Simple and clean calendar written in VueJS
+ - [vue-date-tools](https://github.com/misterfresh/vue-date-tools/) - Most lightweight VueJS Date picker & Daterange picker using date-fns and no other dependencies

 ### Map